Esomep-EZS; GoodSense Esomeprazole [OTC]; NexIUM; NexIUM 24HR Clear Minis [OTC]; NexIUM 24HR [OTC]; NexIUM I.V.

 - It is used to treat heartburn.

-- If your child has an allergy to esomeprazole or any other part of this drug.
+- If you have an allergy to esomeprazole or any other part of this drug.

-- If your child is taking any of these drugs: Atazanavir, clopidogrel, nelfinavir, rifampin, rilpivirine, or St. John’s wort.
+- If you are taking any of these drugs: Atazanavir, clopidogrel, nelfinavir, rifampin, rilpivirine, or St. John’s wort.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.